skx/thyme/README.md

 Once the build has completed a generated `*.deb` file will be produced, and from there it will be uploaded to a package repository.

-(In the case of a website-build almost everyhting is the same, except rather than uploading a single file we'd upload the generated output via `rsync`.)
+(In the case of a website-build almost everything is the same, except rather than uploading a single file we'd upload the generated output via `rsync`.)